brenns10/brennan.io/_posts/2015-01-16-write-a-shell-in-c.md

 Now, we're really at the heart of what a shell does.
 Starting processes is the main function of shells.
 So writing a shell means that you need to know exactly what's going on with processes and how they start.
-That's why I'm going to take us on a short diversion to discuss processes in Unix.
+That's why I'm going to take us on a short diversion to discuss processes in Unix-like operating systems.

 There are only two ways of starting processes on Unix.
 The first one (which almost doesn't count) is by being Init.
 You see, when a Unix computer boots,